CNES/Pandora2D/README.md

 ## To go further

-To create your own coregistration pipeline and choose among the variety of algorithms we provide, please consult :ref `userguide`.
+To create your own coregistration pipeline and choose among the variety of algorithms we provide, please consult [our online documentation](https://pandora2d.readthedocs.io/index.html).

 You will learn: